Peru: Music

 Peruvian music is dominated by the national instrument, the charango.
 The charango is a member of the lute family of instruments and was invented during colonial times by musicians imitating the Spanish vihuela.
 In the Canas and Titicaca regions, the charango is used in courtship rituals, symbolically invoking mermaids with the instrument to lure the woman to the male performers.
 Until the 1960s, the charango was denigrated as an instrument of the rural poor.
 After the revolution in 1959, which built the Indigenismo movement (1910–1940), the charango was popularized among other performers.
 Variants include the walaycho, chillador, chinlili, and the larger and lower-tuned charangon.

 While the Spanish guitar is widely played, so too is the Spanish-in-origin bandurria.
 Unlike the guitar, it has been transformed by Peruvian players over the years, changing from a 12-string, 6-course instrument to one having 12 to 16 strings in a mere four courses.
 Violins and harps, also of European origin, are also played.
+A very famous instrument from Peru is the pan flute, dating back to Incan times.
+It is made of hollow bamboo tubes and is widely played in the Peruvian Andes.

+The country also has some rock and pop singers and bands of great acceptance, both nationally and internationally such as: Susan Ochoa, Anna Carina, Jean Paul Strauss, Leslie Shaw, Raúl Romero, Gian Marco and Pedro Suárez-Vértiz, winners of awards such as the Latin Grammy Awards and Orgullosamente Latino Award.
+Peru is also the country that saw the birth of Los Saicos, considered the first garage rock and protopunk band in the world.
+Other famous Peruvian rock bands include Arena Hash, Nosequien y Los Nosecuantos, Frágil, Amen, and Mar de Copas.

 Cinema

-While the Peruvian film industry has not been nearly as prolific as that of some other Latin American countries, some Peruvian movies produced enjoyed regional success.
-Historically, the cinema of Peru began in Iquitos in 1932 by Antonio Wong Rengifo (with a momentous, initial film billboard from 1900) because of the rubber boom and the intense arrival of foreigners with technology to the city, and thus continued an extensive, unique filmography, with a different style than the films made in the capital, Lima.
+While the Peruvian film industry has not been nearly as prolific as that of some other Latin American countries, some Peruvian movies have enjoyed regional success.
+Historically, the cinema of Peru began in Iquitos in 1932 with Antonio Wong Rengifo (alongside a significant early film billboard from 1900) due to the rubber boom and the influx of foreigners bringing technology to the city.
+This led to the development of an extensive and distinctive filmography, characterized by a style different from the films produced in the capital, Lima.